Stasis

 — and blames the victim: counter-accusation

-— and blames somebody or something else:
+— and blames someone or something else:

 3. The authentic “rhetorical question”